siehe auch das Wanderprogramm in England und Deutschland auf der Seite “Informationen auf Deutsch”

 In a relaxed, friendly atmosphere you’ll be able to converse in German or help a German-speaker with their English.
 There’s no pressure in case you make a mistake and you don’t have to wait your turn to get in a rushed response, like in a classroom.
 The group leader will always be there to help if you’re stuck for words.

 The first walking week was in 1993 in the Yorkshire Dales.
-In 24 years since then there have been 136 walking weeks in the North and N. Midlands of England, Southern Uplands and Trossachs in Scotland, Donegal, Kerry & Connemara in Ireland, the Welsh Marches, Eifel, Black Forest, Pfalz, Harz, Saxon Switzerland Bavarian Alps, Rhine valley, Swabian Jura and Isle of Rügen in Germany and the Salzkammergut Lakeland & Pongau areas of Austria and the German speaking area of the South Tyrol.
-I have welcomed 294 guests from 8 different countries, some of whom have joined us on up to 21 holidays.
+In 27 years since then there have been 155 walking weeks in the Forest of Dean, North and N. Midlands of England, Southern Uplands and Trossachs in Scotland, Donegal, Kerry & Connemara in Ireland, the Welsh Marches, Eifel, southern & northern Black Forest, Pfalz, Harz, Saxon Switzerland, Bavarian Alps, Bavarian Woods, Rhine valley, Swabian Jura and Isle of Rügen in Germany and the Salzkammergut Lakeland & Pongau areas of Austria and the German speaking area of the South Tyrol.
+I have welcomed 313 guests from 8 different countries, some of whom have joined us on up to 22 holidays.
 Whether you’ve been before or it’s your first time I look forward to meeting you!

 We are planning holidays lasting 7 nights arriving Saturday afternoon and departing Saturday morning.
 The walking is not too strenuous.
 Each walk lasts 5-7 hours and we shall be walking about 10-13 miles each day (on 5 out of the 6 days holiday).
 The walks are centre-based, so you only need to carry a light day sack for waterproofs, snacks and drinks.
 On some days transport is required to reach the starting point.
 When we have enough cars and willing drivers, we share petrol costs, otherwise we use public transport or taxis and share the costs.

-A big thank you to all those who have taken part in or who came along to my walking holidays last summer.
-I look forward to hearing from you and/or seeing you in this, the 25th year of operation (see contact details), bis zum nächsten Mal, Neil
+A big thank you to all those who took part in or who came along last summer.
+I look forward to hearing from you and/or seeing you in the coming year, bis zum nächsten Mal, Neil